"Piennolo Rosso e Giallo del Vesuvio" Storage Tomato Mix

 Solanum lycopersicum

-Piennolo Giallo del Vesuvio are wondrous yellow storage and paste tomatoes selected from the more common Rosso (red) variety hailing from the volcanic shoulders of Mt.
+Piennolo Rosso e Giallo del Vesuvio is a wonderous mix of red (rosso) and yellow (giallo) storage paste cherry tomatoes hailing from the volcanic shoulders of Mt.
 Vesuvius of Campania, Italy.
-Piennolo means “hanging” in the Neapolitan dialect and these tomatoes are bred to be hung and stored on the truss (cluster) for up to six months.
-Rich in flavor straight out of the fields, but allowing fruit to further cure in storage will concentrate its complex flavor.
-Maximum storage will come from healthy plants, blemish free tomatoes and optimal storage conditions.
-So be sure to grow in healthy soil, grade your best tomatoes for storage and keep your tomatoes in cool, dry environments.
-Ideally, trusses are snipped whole from the vine and hung for optimal storage but we have found that individual tomatoes can be harvested with the calyx (cap) on and gently stored with good results.
-Take care to not bruise the tomatoes in the storage process if harvesting individually.
-Using a soft aerated bedding in storage may assist.
-Enjoy making fresh tomato sauce into the winter months with Piennolo Giallo!
+Piennolo means “hanging” in the Neapolitan dialect and these tomatoes are bred to be hung and stored as a cluster for up to six months.
+Rich and sweet straight out of the fields, but allowing fruit to further cure in storage will concentrate its flavor.
+Maximum storage will come from healthy plants, blemish free tomatoes and optimal storage conditions so be sure to grade your best tomatoes and store in a cool and dry environment.
+Ideally, trusses are snipped whole from the vine and hung for optimal storage but we have found that individual tomatoes can be harvested with the calyx (cap) on and gently stored in a single layer for good results.
+Enjoy eating fresh tomatoes in the winter months with Piennolo!

 Growing Instructions: